Style Guidelines for Secrecy and Society

-Material cited in an endnote or/or footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).
+Material cited in a footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).

 Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold, no italics.
 Use Verdana font and size 12 for all headings.
 There should be space above and below headings.

 Margins, Line Spacing, Breaks, Text, and Justification